top of page

 • losing interest in hobbies or relationships

-High-Functioning Depression Can Be Hard to Recognise
+High-Functioning Depression Can Be Difficult to Recognise

-Some people experiencing depression continue functioning outwardly.
+Some people experiencing depression continue functioning outwardly in ways that make their struggles less visible.

 They may: